 Upper respiratory infection (URI) is probably the most common and most significant disease of guinea pigs.
 This can be caused by Bordetella and Streptococcus bacteria and can be gotten from direct contact with other animals such as rabbits and dogs.

 It is recommended for your guinea pigs to avoid interaction with other animals to prevent being exposed to these bacteria.
 Unsafe bedding like cedar can also cause URI.
 To make things worse, guinea pigs can hide illnesses very well so if left unchecked, URI can turn into pneumonia.

-If you see one of your pets having trouble breathing, have runny discharge from eyes or nose, have crusty eyes, coughs and often sneezes, isolate the ill guinea pig from your other pets and have him checked immediately by a veterinarian.
+If you see one of your pets having trouble breathing, have runny discharge from eyes or nose, have crusty eyes, coughs, and often sneezes, isolate the ill guinea pig from your other pets and have him checked immediately by a veterinarian

 Scurvy is a disease due to a deficiency in Vitamin C. It is one of the essential nutrients that a guinea pig needs.
 While other animals can produce their own Vitamin C through the bacterial flora inside their intestines, guinea pigs cannot do such so they are very prone to scurvy.
 That is why it is incredibly important to include foods rich in Vitamin C in a guinea pig’s diet.

-If you see your pet guinea pigs having rough hair coat, swollen feet and/or joints, limping (as a result of joint swelling), and bleeding gums, they are most likely suffering from scurvy.
+If you see your pet guinea pigs having rough hair coats, swollen feet and/or joints, limping (as a result of joint swelling), and bleeding gums, they are most likely suffering from scurvy.
 Immediate veterinarian attention is necessary.

 To diagnose this, try to feel your pet guinea pig’s stomach gently.
 If its stomach is firm rather than squishy and you can feel stones, then immediately consult an exotic vet.
 Antibiotics will likely be prescribed but for worse cases, surgery for removal of the stones might be necessary.